danhidsan/cn-search-solr/README.md

-CN Search and SOLR
+CN NLP, Search and SOLR
 ============

 Maven project for SOLR custom configuration and code TDD and CI.

+I have put also NLP tasks in there for now but another project / service only for text analysis is highly reccomanded to diminuish the number of concerns of this project.

 Contains:

+- NLP analyzer framework and implementation for Copilot and OpenNLP.

-- JUnit unit and integration tests of custom configuration and code.
+- JUnit unit and integration solr tests also of custom configuration and code.

 - Importer package to import a downloaded Copilot Corpus from the FS (using the [cn-search-corpus-utils] (https://github.com/CondeNast/cn-search-corpus-utils)